Dwjf/knapsack-object-oriented/README.md

 The main execution is in Exec_chrome

-The data files are under Chrome_data
+The data files are under Chrome_values.py